-Melissa is an artist, educator and art therapist living and working in the Chicago-Evanston area.
+Melissa is an artist, educator, and art therapist living and working in the Chicago area.
 She is an Associate Professor, Adj. at the School of the Art Institute of Chicago (SAIC) where she has been teaching for 20 years.
 Melissa is the founder of Evanston ASPA, an initiative designed to increase the visibility and representation of the local Asian American community, and is a founding director of Studio 3, a non-profit community art studio that utilizes art to engage young people in social justice learning and civic engagement through the arts.
 Melissa provides professional development and consulting services to schools, businesses, and organizations interested in using the arts to build community and to explore creative approaches to conversations around diversity and equity with young people and families.
-She offers clinical supervision for post-graduate art therapists and counselors pursuing their art therapy registration (ATR) and/or clinical license (LPC, LCPC), and coordinates peer supervision for professionals.
+She offers clinical supervision for post-graduate art therapists and counselors pursuing their art therapy registration (ATR) and/or clinical license (LPC, LCPC), and coordinates peer supervision for mental health professionals.

-Melissa is also a mixed media artist who uses ritual and sensory memory to explore intercultural and intergenerational themes, creating meaning in both personal and collective identity through assemblage and mixed media narratives.
+Melissa's art practice involves ritual and sensory memory to explore intercultural and intergenerational themes, creating meaning in both personal and collective identity through assemblage and mixed media narratives.
 Although she continues to participate in regional exhibitions, her work is largely focused on socially-engaged art and creative community collaboration.
-She holds a BA degree in Psychology and a BFA with a concentration in ceramics and photography from the University of Michigan, and an MA in Art Therapy from SAIC.
-She is a registered, board-certified art therapist and licensed clinical professional counselor.
+She holds a BA degree in Psychology and a BFA from the University of Michigan, and an MA in Art Therapy from SAIC.
+Melissa is a registered, board-certified art therapist and licensed clinical professional counselor.
 She is currently serving as Chair of the Evanston City Arts Council, is involved in Evanston's Participatory Budgeting process, and participates in the Evanston Public Library Racial Equity Task Force.
 Melissa completed SEED training in 2021 and was part of the Evanston Community Foundation's Leadership Evanston XXXI cohort.